chplcheck

 Fixits

-Rules can have fixits associated with them.
-To define a fixit, the rule should construct a Fixit object and add it to the fixits field of BasicRuleResult or AdvancedRuleResult for basic and advanced rules, respectively.
+Rules can have fixits associated with them, which allow chplcheck to automatically resolve issues it encounters.
+To define a fixit, the rule should construct a Fixit object and associate it with its result (BasicRuleResult or AdvancedRuleResult for basic and advanced rules, respectively).
+This can be done in two ways (see below).

 A Fixit contains a list of Edit objects to apply to the code and an optional description, which is shown to the user when the fixit is applied.
 Edit objects contain a file path, a range defined by start and end positions, and the text to replace inside of that range.
 The recommend way to create an Edit object is to use the Edit.build class method, which takes a chapel.Location and the text to replace it with.